amiya007/DSA-Practice/readme.md

 - To perform BUBBLE SORT we have to follow any 2 steps:-

-  1. Swap the adjecent elements from the start and push the last element to the last.
+  1. Swap the adjecent elements from the start and push the largest element to the last.
-  2. Swap with the related index.
+  2. Follow the same step till the array get sorted.

 - Complexity:-